dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 contents (meaning the file which is stored in the file resource mapped to the data value) a GET request must be made to *api/dataValues/files* mirroring the query parameters as they would be for the data value itself.
-The *dataValues/files* endpoint only supports GET requests.
+The `/api/dataValues/files` endpoint only supports GET requests.

-It is worth noting that due to the underlying storage mechanism working asynchronously the file content might not be immediately ready for download from the *dataValues/files* endpoint.
+It is worth noting that due to the underlying storage mechanism working asynchronously the file content might not be immediately ready for download from the `/api/dataValues/files` endpoint.
 This is especially true for large files which might require time consuming uploads happening in the background to a an external file store (depending on the system configuration).
-Retrieving the file resource meta-data from the `api/fileResources/<id>` endpoint allows checking the *storageStatus* of the content before attempting to download it.
+Retrieving the file resource meta-data from the `/api/fileResources/<id>` endpoint allows checking the `storageStatus` of the content before attempting to download it.

 ## ADX data format